zchking/docs/pages/katalon-studio/tutorials/introduction_api_testing.md

 ### Home-grown tools

 Home-grown tools are suitable for the application that present unique testing challenges, for the team members with skills, time, and inclination to write their own test framework or build one on top of an existing open source tool.
-While these internal solutions can require team’s efforts to develop, they are generally programmer-friendly, precisely customized, and effectively integrated with the existing process and other infrastructure.
+While these internal solutions can require team's efforts to develop, they are generally programmer-friendly, precisely customized, and effectively integrated with the existing process and other infrastructure.

 ### Open source tools